-The Check Beacon field is initialized to 0 and incremented after each critical update to the Beacon frame; the value of the Check Beacon field shall be same as the LSB of the Check Beacon field in the most recent TIM Broadcast frame, if any was sent before the NDP Paging frame.
+The Check Beacon Flag subfield shall be set tothe LSB of the Change Sequence field in the most recently transmitted S1G Beacon frame or of the Check Beacon field in the most recently transmitted TIM Broadcast frame, if any was sent before the NDP Paging frame.

 If the Direction field of the NDP Paging frame is equal to 0, the partial AID field of NDP Paging frame indicates the Partial AID of the STA transmitting the NDP Paging frame.